shivendra2015iiit/UrBuddy1/README.md

 # UrBuddy

-This is an android app developing for the use of IIIT kottayam's Students account management.
-Mess hostel and acandmic accounts + extra functionality to apply for leave application online and get instant notifiacations about events
+This is an android app developed by me for the use of IIIT kottayam's Students and Related people.
+Mess hostel and acandmic things + extra functionality ,to apply for leave application online(Still needed to be added) and get instant notifiacations about events

 1) Appsuport database in firebase contains
 appversion: 0/1    where 0 means app is inactive,1 means app is active don't remove app version otherwise app will again get active